Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 For added simplicity on mobile, they’ve collapsed icons for search and newsfeed filter functionality into a single expandable button.
 Their navigation menu is streamlined, with only their logo, a menu icon, and a link to subscribe visible.

-Pro tip: if you plan to include a lot of content on your website, look to WIRED for inspiration.
+If you plan to include a lot of content on your website, look to WIRED for inspiration.
 Their site is a great reminder of the importance of responsive, flexible design.
-Start by making sure you adjust all media elements—images, videos, text boxes, and headlines—for different screen sizes.
+Ensure you adjust all media elements—images, videos, text boxes, typography, fonts, and headlines—for different screen sizes.

 The best checkout page designs